Florida State vs. Syracuse NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Saturday's over/under is 2.5 points lower than the two team's combined 53.5 points per game average.
+- The two teams combine to score 53.5 points per game, 2.5 more than the total in this contest.

-- This contest's over/under is 1.4 points above the 49.6 these two squads combine to allow per game this season.
+- These two squads combine to surrender 49.6 points per game, 1.4 fewer than this contest's over/under.

-- The average total in Seminoles games this season is 59.1, 8.1 points above Saturday's over/under of 51.
+- Seminoles games this season feature an average total of 59.1 points, a number 8.1 points higher than Saturday's over/under.

-- In 2021, games involving the Orange have averaged a total of 50.5 points, 0.5 fewer than this game's set over/under.
+- The 51 total in this game is 0.5 points above the 50.5 average total in Orange games this season.

 Florida State Stats and Trends

-- When Florida State records more than 17.8 points, it is 1-1 against the spread and 0-2 overall.
+- This season, the Seminoles are winless ATS when entering a game as a favorite of 5.5 points or more.

-- Florida State is 1-3 against the spread and 0-4 overall when the team piles up over 261.3 yards.
+- Florida State is 1-1 against the spread and 0-2 overall in games when it scores more than 17.8 points.

-- The Seminoles have turned the ball over eight more times (11 total) than the Orange have forced a turnover (3) this season.
+- When Florida State piles up over 261.3 yards, the team is 1-3 against the spread and 0-4 overall.

 - Find the latest spread and moneyline odds for Florida State at SISportsbook.